skgallagher/EpiCompare/README.md

 The goal of `EpiCompare` is to provide the epidemiology community with easy-to-use tools to encourage comparing and assessing epidemics and epidemiology models in a time-free manner.
-All tools attempt to adhere to `tidyverse`/`ggplot2` style to enhance easy of use.
+All tools attempt to adhere to `tidyverse`/`ggplot2` style to enhance ease of use.

+Additionally, `EpiCompare` provides tools for time invariant analysis.
-Time free analysis allows for stronger comparison of epidemics and model based simulations avoiding different scaling and shifts of time that mess up time-based comparisons.
+This allows for ‘fairer’ comparison of epidemics and model based simulations by avoiding different scaling and shifting of time that can confound time-based comparisons.

-To achieve this goal, the package contains:
+To achieve these goals, the package contains:

 -   **Visualization tools** to visualize SIR epidemics and simulations from SIR models in a time-free manner using `ggtern`’s ternary plots and prediction bands.
 For agent-based SIR models we also provide visualization tools to let the user easily explore how different characteristics of the agents relate to different experiences in the epidemic.
 -   General **comparison tools** to compare epidemics and epidemic models that have higher numbers of states (again in a time-free manner), allowing for the user to examine the differences between models through simulations, and if an epidemic is similar to a model through simulations and prediction bands.
 -   **Conversion tools** to:
     -   Convert and then compare models from *standard epidemic packages* like `EpiModels`, `pomp`, as well as internal agent-based models, and epidemics in a common framework.
-      - Convert *agent-based information into aggregate* to compare in the aggregate framework described above.
+    -   Convert *agent-based* information into *aggregate* to compare in the aggregate framework described above.

 ## Installation